 Teachers are expected to establish and maintain a positive climate for learning in their classroom.
 They should use a range of different strategies to improve behaviour and should seek to avoid escalating any potential conflict situations.
-If behaviour does become an issue, teachers should issue a clear 'CHANCE' warning to a student.
-A second 'CHOICE' warning may also be given following some take up time by the student.
-If a student does not correct their behaviour after 2 clear warnings, they will be faced with a 'CONSEQUENCE' and asked to leave the lesson.
-The school operates a faculty parking system, where pupils/students are sent to another classroom within the subject/faculty area to continue their learning, due to persistent poor behaviour in the classroom.
-This is a time for pupils/students to reflect on their behaviour and identify how they can correct the issue that is preventing them and the class from learning.
+If behaviour does become an issue, teachers should issue a clear 'CHANCE' warning to a learner.
+A second 'CHOICE' warning may also be given following some take up time by the learner.
+If a learner does not correct their behaviour after 2 clear warnings, they will be faced with a 'CONSEQUENCE' and asked to leave the lesson.
+The school operates a faculty parking system, where learners are sent to another classroom within the subject/faculty area to continue their learning, due to persistent poor behaviour in the classroom.
+This is a time for learners to reflect on their behaviour and identify how they can correct the issue that is preventing them and the class from learning.

-Where two warnings and a timeout does not bring about appropriate changes to behaviour, a student is considered to be persistently disrupting the teaching and learning of the lesson.
+Where two warnings and a timeout does not bring about appropriate changes to behaviour, a learner is considered to be persistently disrupting the teaching and learning of the lesson.
 In this instance, further action should be used.
 This includes (but is not limited) to;

 - setting a subject detention,

 - report card,

 - making a phone call home to parents or carers,

-- referring the student to the Director of Faculty or Key Stage Leader,
+- referring the learner to the Director of Faculty or Key Stage Leader,

 - ending a letter home,

 - setting a DoF/SL/SLT detention,

 - time in isolation (IEU).

-In all cases, pupils/students should be made aware of what action has been taken.
+In all cases, learners should be made aware of what action has been taken.
 It is expected that the majority of behaviour incidents can be resolved by the teacher in the classroom.
-Any action taken from the point of a timeout should be entered onto Behaviour Watch.
+Any action taken from the point of a timeout should be entered onto Behaviour Watch/ClassCharts.
 Poor behaviour responses are categorised as follows;

 Why?
 What?
-Next Steps Further Action C1 - CHANCE A C1 is issued when there is disruption of teaching and A C1 is a verbal warning which None.
-Teacher will record on Behaviour Watch . learning - e.g. being off- includes a reminder task, being out of seat, distracting others. of which rule is being broken.
-C2 - A C2 is issued when there is A C2 is a second Student will be Teacher will record on CHOICE continued disruption of verbal warning required to talk Behaviour Watch. teaching and learning five which includes a to the teacher at minutes after a C1 is issued. reminder of which the end of the rule is being lesson, or at broken. break/lunch.
-C3 - A C3 is issued when there is A C3 is when 2287 Student will be Teacher will update CONSEQUE no improvement after (Pupil Support) is required to Behaviour Watch and be NCE sufficient 'take-up' time. called to remove the return to attend required to speak with student. the hall for a the student concerned lunchtime within 24hrs.
-Faculty parking detention.
-C4 - A C4 is issued when there is A C4 is when 2287 Student will be PS will check that REMOVALS continued disruption when (Pupil Support) is placed in IEU Behaviour Watch is student is in department called to remove the for the rest of updated and inform the referral, or if the student student. the day and Key Stage Leader refuses to go to department parents referral.
-Placed in IEU contacted.
+Next Steps Further Action C1 - A C1 is issued when A C1 is a verbal None.
+Teacher will record on CHANCE there is disruption of warning which Behaviour teaching and learning - includes a reminder Watch/ClassCharts. e.g. being off-task, of which rule is being out of seat, being broken. distracting others.
+C2 - A C2 is issued when A C2 is a second Learner will be Teacher will record on CHOICE there is continued verbal warning required to talk Behaviour disruption of teaching which includes a to the teacher Watch/ClassCharts. and learning five reminder of which at the end of minutes after a C1 is rule is being the lesson, or at issued. broken. break/lunch.
+C3 - A C3 is issued when A C3 is when 2287 Learner will be Teacher will update CONSEQUENCE there is no (Pupil Support) is required to Behaviour improvement after called to remove return to attend Watch/ClassCharts and sufficient 'take-up' the learner. the hall for a be required to speak time. lunchtime with the learner Faculty parking detention. concerned within 24hrs.

+C4 - A C4 is issued when A C4 is when 2287 Learner will be PS will check that REMOVALS there is continued (Pupil Support) is placed in IEU Behaviour disruption when called to remove for the rest of Watch/ClassCharts is learner is in the learner. the day and updated and inform the department referral, or parents Key Stage Leader if the learner refuses to Placed in IEU contacted. go to department referral.

-Where a serious breach in behaviour occurs in a class, such as fighting; violence towards staff or pupils/students, threatening behaviour, the Pupil Support Manager will be contacted immediately, and the student removed to the Senior Leadership Team.
+Where a serious breach in behaviour occurs in a class, such as fighting; violence towards staff or learners, threatening behaviour, the Pupil Support Manager will be contacted immediately, and the learner removed to the Senior Leadership Team.